pascaltribel/PyAWD/README.md

 jupyter-notebook
 ```

-- `ScalarAcousticWaveGeneration.ipynb`: an introduction to PDE solving and simulation using Devito applied on the scalar acoustic wave propagation
+- `ScalarAcousticWavePropagation.ipynb`: an introduction to PDE solving and simulation using Devito applied on the scalar acoustic wave propagation
-- `VectorialAcousticWaveGeneration.ipynb`: an introduction to PDE solving and simulation using Devito applied on the vectorial acoustic wave propagation
+- `VectorAcousticWavePropagation.ipynb`: an introduction to PDE solving and simulation using Devito applied on the vector acoustic wave propagation
+- `VectorAcousticWaveDataset.ipynb`: an introduction to the VectorAcousticWaveDataset possibilities
 - `Marmousi.ipynb`: a visualisation of the Marmousi velocity field used in the simulations
-- `GenerateAcousticWaveDataset.ipynb`: an example of dataset generation workflow
 - `Interrogators.ipynb`: an introduction to the PyAWD Interrogators usage
+- `GenerateVectorAcousticWaveDataset.ipynb`: how to generate dataset using `pyawd`

 ## Related Works:
 - https://essd.copernicus.org/preprints/essd-2023-470/